Why Dubai Property Has Historically Attracted Capital During Regional Uncertainty — What DLD Data Shows

 Price per sqft in Palm Jumeirah, Downtown, and Business Bay rose materially through 2022–2023 in DLD registered data — not in portal asking prices, but in actual closing prices.
 This is what distinguishes genuine demand from marketing inflation: the DLD closing price moved upward, meaning buyers were willing to pay and sellers were achieving the higher prices in registered transactions.

-2023–2024: Iran Tensions and Gulf Uncertainty
+2023–2024: Iran Tensions, Red Sea, and Gulf Uncertainty

 Regional tensions involving Iran — proxy conflicts in Yemen, Red Sea shipping disruption, and periodic escalation cycles — produced less dramatic but consistent capital positioning in DLD data.
 The pattern here was less a sudden inflow event and more a sustained elevated baseline: regional wealth that would previously have maintained a more distributed allocation across Beirut (effectively no longer a financial centre post-2019), Cairo, and Riyadh began consolidating more of its Dubai allocation as the only Gulf city with a fully internationalised property market, foreign ownership freehold law, and no capital controls.